RonanPearce/ven/DesignNotes.md

 # Exception Raising and handling

-# Garbage Collection
+# Garbage Collection vs Explicit Ownership
-- Incremental
+- Incremental GC
 - Generational if possible
+- Investigate using an ownership model (not the same as Rust)

 # C API
 - Access to objects